ufal/SimulStreaming/README.md

 - offline mode, to process whole audio with maximum quality, is not available yet.
 Instead, try large `--min-chunk-size` and `--frame-threshold`.

-**Usage as a server with mic input, or as a module:** TODO.
-Analogical to [WhisperStreaming](https://github.com/ufal/whisper_streaming?tab=readme-ov-file#server----real-time-from-mic).

 ### Server -- real-time from mic